Deep dive

 • Use built-in analytics to visualize trends and identify inefficiencies.

-The best legal software solutions don't just collect data—they analyze it, presenting insights that help your team make strategic decisions.
 For example, if a particular clause in a contract is consistently causing issues, machine learning algorithms can identify that pattern and recommend changes to the contract template.
-Instead of spending time compiling reports, your legal professionals can focus instead on improving processes and optimizing performance.
+Instead of spending time compiling reports, your legal professionals can focus on improving processes and optimizing performance.

-1. Go for the low-hanging fruit.
+1. Go for the Low-Hanging Fruit

 If your legal team is starting from scratch with data analytics, you won’t be able to measure everything immediately.
 Avoid overwhelming the team by choosing some simple (but relevant) metrics to get in the habit of tracking and reporting regularly.

-2. Automate where possible.
+2. Automate Where Possible

-Manual tracking with spreadsheets, emails, or disconnected systems can be time-consuming and prone to errors.
-Plus, it’s almost impossible to sustain as the legal team scales.
 Look for legal operations software that can automate data collection and generate real-time reports on key metrics.
 It should also integrate with your existing legal software, like e-billing or contract lifecycle management (CLM) systems, and internal communication platforms, like Slack, email, and Google Suite.

-3. Celebrate successes.
+3. Celebrate Successes

-4. Communicate results to leadership.
+4. Communicate Results to Leadership

-KPIs can have a transformative impact when they are strategically aligned with business objectives and supported by the right tools.
+KPIs can have a transformative impact when strategically aligned with business objectives and supported by the right tools.
 These case studies show that by identifying and tracking the metrics that truly matter, legal departments can optimize their operations, enhance efficiency, and deliver greater value to the organization.

 Redwood Software's legal team was drowning in legal requests, which they managed via a shared email alias that caused confusion and duplicated efforts.
-This lack of a streamlined process resulted in extended request resolution times.
+The lack of a streamlined process resulted in extended request resolution times.

 The legal team at 8x8 managed requests through an email-based system, leading to inefficiencies and scrutiny from internal stakeholders.
-Tracking conversations was difficult, resulting in lost requests, uneven workload distribution, and challenges in meeting internal business unit needs.
+Tracking conversations was difficult, resulting in lost requests, uneven workload distribution, and challenges meeting internal business unit needs.

-As they implemented a new legal intake solution, the team needed to track workflows with the goal of revitalizing processes across the department.
+As they implemented a new legal intake solution, the team needed to track workflows to revitalize processes across the department.
 With real-time reporting available in the software, 8x8 was able to identify holdups in the approval process and work to streamline them.
-Plus, these metrics fostered better visibility, communication, and trust with internal business units, helping the legal team showcase its impact and boost team morale.

 “It’s helping us go to other departments, such as Deal Desk and Finance, and identify where things are sitting and the ‘why’ behind bottlenecks.
 It's nice to see the reporting because we can really hone in on where we need to create more efficiencies across the organization.” - Jess Orlando, Legal Operations Lead, 8x8